Jury

 Person

-Ekaterina Gianelli is a Partner at Nordic venture fund, Inventure.
-An operator turned VC, she works closely with founders, investing in seed and early-stage across a broad range of sectors, especially consumer businesses, digital health, femtech, future of food and circular / conscious consumption.
+Ekaterina Gianelli is a Partner at Nordic venture capital firm Inventure.
+An operator-turned-investor, she works closely with founders, focusing on seed and early-stage investments across a wide range of sectors, including consumer businesses, digital health, femtech, the future of food, and circular or conscious consumption.

-Prior to joining Inventure, Gianelli was part of the team scaling Fjord from a small consultancy into a leading design & innovation firm globally (Fjord was later acquired by Accenture Interactive in 2013).
-She also worked on product and sales at advertising technology startup Kiosked.
+Before joining Inventure, Gianelli was part of the core team that scaled Fjord from a small consultancy into a globally recognized design and innovation firm.
+Fjord was later acquired by Accenture Interactive in 2013.
+She also gained hands-on experience in product and sales at the advertising technology startup Kiosked.

 MARTIN HOCK

-Martin Hock Finance Editor for the Frankfurter Allgemeine Zeitung (F.A.Z.) in Frankfurt, Martin Hock studied economics in Mainz and worked there later as a research assistant.
-In 1997, he finished his doctoral thesis on the politics of the long-running transformation of Hungary’s socialist economy from 1968 till 1996.
-The same year, he started working as a member of the editorial staff for the finance TV programme “3satBörse”.
-Hock then moved on to the magazines “DIE TELEBÖRSE” and “DM”, which later became “Euro”, as deputy head of the online edition.
-In 2005, he joined the finance section of FAZ.NET.
-He is specialised in reporting on investing in small and medium-sized companies.
+Martin Hock is the Finance Editor for the Frankfurter Allgemeine Zeitung (F.A.Z.) in Frankfurt.
+He studied economics in Mainz, where he also worked as a research assistant.
+In 1997, he completed his doctoral thesis on the political dynamics behind the long-term transformation of Hungary’s socialist economy from 1968 to 1996.
+That same year, he joined the editorial team of the finance TV program ‘3satBörse’.
+Hock later worked for the magazines ‘DIE TELEBÖRSE’ and ‘DM’, which was later rebranded as Euro, serving as deputy head of the online edition.
+In 2005, he joined the finance section of FAZ.NET, where he specializes in reporting on investments in small and medium-sized companies.

 PHAEDON TAMVAKAKIS